quannguyen234/Hotel-Classification/README.md

   ![Feature Importance without price](Images/feature_importance_without_price.png)

-As you can see, the price feature's importance is much higher comparting to the other features.
+The price feature's importance is much higher comparting to the other features.
 Also, all the scores go up:
 - Accuracy increases at least 4% for all models
 - Precision increases at least 3% and at most 15%
 - Recall increases at least 3% and at most 12%